Program Staff

 he/him

 Born in Vermont, Neal grew up with a love for wandering around the local woods, lakes and mountains.
-While attending Colorado College, he realized his love for education.
+Through involvement in a college outing club, he realized his love for education.
 Combining these passions, Neal worked for a number of nonprofits and completed a master’s degree in Outdoor Education at the University of Edinburgh.
 Prior to arriving in the North Cascades, he instructed dogsledding expeditions for Outward Bound across the frozen lakes of northern Minnesota.
-Neal enjoys backcountry skiing, paddling and exploring any new area he can find on a map.
-He acknowledges how his privilege has enabled access to the outdoors, and through this work is committed to promoting equity and justice as they relate to outdoor places
+Neal currently enjoys salmon-watching on the Skagit River, foraging for local mushrooms, crocheting winter clothing, and exploring any new area he can find on a map.
+Through this work, he is committed to promoting equity and justice as they relate to outdoor places.

 Youth Leadership Coordinator